Ch4nh33/UranOS/README.md

 # UranOS
 - Develop Operating System for x86 Architecture
-- But, this OS is Based on Kawai Hidemi's "HariboteOS" then Customizing in this OS
+- But, this OS is Based on Kawai Hidemi's "HariboteOS"
+- then Customizing in this HariboteOS
 - So You may also see a little bit of Japanese

 # Operating System based on x86